How are Housing Rents Calculated?

 There is a new occupant at my property; do I need to notify Galway City Council?

-If your household circumstances change at any time during the year, you must notify the Housing Section with appropriate documentation so adjustments can be made to your rent.
+Yes.
+If your household circumstances change, you must notify the Housing Section with appropriate documentation so adjustments can be made to your rent.

 To do this you must complete: